- June 02, 2026

 But simply developing AI skills isn’t enough.
 Our survey reveals respondents want to supplement this with core business abilities like strategy, communication, and business analytics so they can understand the best ways to apply AI in the workplace.

-- Learn the concepts underpinning the technology to gain a framework for transferable AI skills
+2. Learn the concepts underpinning the technology to gain a fundamental framework for developing transferable AI skills